Photos 1900s 1910s

 This picture has been published by Camera Work in 1908.
 In the same issue, an anonymous commentator who was probably Stieglitz treated Coburn of 'favored child', indirectly consecrating that this nonconformist was even ahead of the Photo Secession.

-A print 36 x 29 cm was sold for $ 365K including premium at Christie's on 27 April 2004.
-This piece comes back for sale at Sotheby's in New York on December 11, lot 11 estimated $ 350K.
+A print 36 x 29 cm was sold for $ 365K by Christie's on 27 April 2004 and for $ 965K by Sotheby's on December 11, 2014, lot 11.

 Coburn continued his pioneering work.
 In 1913, Octopus is his masterpiece.
 This image of a park is figurative, but the reinterpretation of the paths as arms of an octopus fascinates the viewer.
 In 1917, his Vortographs achieved through a complex set of mirrors anticipate the abstract and geometric researches of Bauhaus, Constructivism and Man Ray altogether.

-1907-1930 The North American Indian by Curtis
+1907-1930 The North American Indian by CURTIS

 2012 SOLD for $ 2.9M by Christie's